mrzool/good-writing/index.md

 - Avoid clichés at all costs.
 Stale idioms get the reader to shut down her own visual imagery.
 - Metaconcepts: words like *level*, *perspective*, *approach*, *assumption*, *concept*, *condition*, *context*, *framework*, *issue*, *model*, *process*, *range*, *role*, *strategy*, *tendency*, *variable* are all abstract
+- Avoid long chunks of monotonous looking text.
+Break down your content visually into paragraphs.
+- Be clear about your **topic** (what you're talking about) and your **point** (what are you saying).
+This should be done as early as possible.
+- Beware of synonimomania.
+Vary wording only when strictly necessary (i.e. if repetition would be tedious or confusing).
+Never vary wordings when comparing things.
+- Be aware that your web of knowledge is different from the one of your readers.
+Mention given before new.

+### 6. When in doubt, connect (but do it once)
+Be aware of the coherence relations between sentences and how they can be expressed.
+Use the right amount of connectives to reconstruct your coherence relations.
+Use too few connectives and you might confuse the readers.
+Use too many, and you may sound like stating the obvious and patronizing.
+This is tricky, as the right amount of connectives depends also from your readers' experience.
+This is why it's important to share drafts with your readers and look for feedback.
+Connectives are incredibly important stuff, and are pretty difficult to nail.

 ##### *Read more*